cwinfosec/github_autopwn/README.md

 Github Scraper For Static Code Analysis

 # To-do
-- add function to open an issue with author if a bug is found
+- (maybe) add function to open an issue with author if a bug is found
 - Build regex to find code-snippets in detected files